Asaaj/custom-views-presentation/all-pairs-view-1.md

 <section>

 <div class="hl-block pretty-big-text">
-A view is often just a supplier<br/>of a very fancy iterator.
+A view is usually just a supplier<br/>of a fancy iterator.
 </div>

 </section>